turingschool/front-end-curriculum/projects/module-3/showcase.md

   - Ability for users to **store/manipulate** the data displayed in the application, such as favoriting or adding to a list, searching, commenting, etc
   - Multiple views handled by Router
   - Be deployed using Vercel, Heroku, Surge, or any other similar service
+  - PropTypes has been implemented in all components with props
+  - App is responsive across mobile, tablet and desktop sizes
 ## Abstract

 This project, having a short time frame, will need to pack a lot into a small space.
 We're going to accomplish this by building an app that serves the needs of a very small, very niche audience.